dsanmart/streamlit-resnet-demo/README.md

 ### 2. Install dependencies

-Make sure you have dependencies listed in requirements.txt
+Make sure you have dependencies listed in requirements.txt (Note: numpy & pandas are considered as defaults)

 Install streamlit:
 ```bash